Insider Selling: CorVel Co. (NASDAQ:CRVL) Chairman Sells 1,500 Shares of Stock

 - On Thursday, June 3rd, V Gordon Clemons sold 2,500 shares of CorVel stock.
 The shares were sold at an average price of $122.80, for a total transaction of $307,000.00.

-A number of large investors have recently bought and sold shares of CRVL.
-Captrust Financial Advisors grew its stake in CorVel by 5,380.0% in the 1st quarter.
-Captrust Financial Advisors now owns 274 shares of the business services provider’s stock valued at $28,000 after buying an additional 269 shares during the last quarter.
-Group One Trading L.P. acquired a new position in CorVel in the 1st quarter valued at $31,000.
-O Shaughnessy Asset Management LLC grew its position in CorVel by 387.8% in the 1st quarter.
-O Shaughnessy Asset Management LLC now owns 400 shares of the business services provider’s stock worth $41,000 after purchasing an additional 318 shares during the last quarter.
-Vantage Consulting Group Inc acquired a new stake in CorVel in the 4th quarter worth $49,000.
-Finally, Lazard Asset Management LLC grew its position in CorVel by 97.4% in the 1st quarter.
-Lazard Asset Management LLC now owns 689 shares of the business services provider’s stock worth $70,000 after purchasing an additional 340 shares during the last quarter.
-Institutional investors and hedge funds own 48.60% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of CRVL.
+Captrust Financial Advisors boosted its holdings in CorVel by 5,380.0% in the first quarter.
+Captrust Financial Advisors now owns 274 shares of the business services provider’s stock valued at $28,000 after purchasing an additional 269 shares during the period.
+Group One Trading L.P. purchased a new position in CorVel during the 1st quarter worth $31,000.
+Paragon Wealth Strategies LLC purchased a new stake in shares of CorVel in the second quarter valued at about $38,000.
+O Shaughnessy Asset Management LLC grew its position in CorVel by 387.8% during the first quarter.
+O Shaughnessy Asset Management LLC now owns 400 shares of the business services provider’s stock worth $41,000 after buying an additional 318 shares during the period.
+Finally, Vantage Consulting Group Inc purchased a new stake in shares of CorVel during the 4th quarter worth approximately $49,000.
+48.60% of the stock is currently owned by hedge funds and other institutional investors.

 CorVel Corporation provides workers' compensation, auto, liability, and health solutions for employers, third party administrators, insurance companies, and government agencies to assist them in managing the medical costs and monitoring the quality of care associated with healthcare claims.
 It applies technology, including artificial intelligence, machine learning, and natural language processing to enhance the managing of episodes of care and the related health care costs.